|Golf cart performance parts can give your cart more speed or more power to get up hills or to carry heavier loads.|

 Motor Performance: 12-16 MPH (with 22" or larger tires) / Torque - 40% increase

 Motor Specification: 4.3 HP @ 2525 RPM / Peak HP: 13.6

 An upgraded controller and solenoid are required to optimize power.
-A motor like this one runs around $540.
+Check out golf cart motors at Amazon:

 4. High Performance Controller